278-Sipay/assignment-1-beyzanc/README.md

    Navigate to `http://localhost:<port>/sipy/api/Person`, where <port> is the port number assigned by the development server.

-   Use the Swagger UI to interact with the API and test the PersonController's POST method.
+   Or by default with the Swagger tool that you add to your Program.cs file, use the Swagger UI to interact with the API and test the PersonController's POST method.

 7. Enjoy!